In Times of Change, Focus on Your Financial Plan

 The Right Plan Will Hold Steady Through Current Events

 Ultimately, a comprehensive plan stands the test of time.
-Because market fluctuations are expected (remember, it’s the timing that’s unexpected), your plan already accounts for them.
+Because market fluctuations are expected.
+Your plan already accounts for them.
+Remember, it’s the timing that’s unexpected.

 Your financial plan tells you what to do even in turbulent markets or troubled and uncertain times.
 It’s designed for the long-term.
 What feels like a big, massive upheaval today will likely be a blip on the radar when you look back in 30 years.

-The best way to safeguard against panic and emotional reactions is to have a financial plan — and then stick to it.
+The best way to safeguard against panic and emotional reactions is to have a financial plan.
+Then stick to it.